cloudflare/cloudflare-docs/content/workers/platform/web-assembly/rust.md

 Here you will find the following files and folders:

 * `Cargo.toml` - The standard project configuration file for Rust's [`Cargo`](https://doc.rust-lang.org/cargo/) package manager.
-The template pre-populates some best-practice settings for building for WASM on Workers.
+The template pre-populates some best-practice settings for building for Wasm on Workers.
 * `README.md` - Boilerplate readme for working with the template project.
 * `package.json` - NPM configuration for the template project which specifies useful commands (`dev` and `deploy`), and [Wrangler](https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler) as a dev-dependency.
-* `wrangler.toml` - Wrangler configuration, pre-populated with a custom build command to invoke `worker-build` (See [bundling](/workers/get-started/web-assembly/rust/#bundling-worker-build)).
+* `wrangler.toml` - Wrangler configuration, pre-populated with a custom build command to invoke `worker-build` (See [bundling](/workers/platform/web-assembly/rust/#bundling-worker-build)).
 * `src` - Rust source directory, pre-populated with simple "Hello World" Worker.

 ## 2. Develop Locally